Dhaka: Metropolitan Dhaka

-The early period of political turbulence was seen between 1947 and 1952, particularly the Bengali Language Movement.
-From the mid-1960s, the Awami League's 6 point autonomy demands began giving rise to pro-independence aspirations across East Pakistan.
+The early period of political turbulence was seen between 1947 and 1952, particularly the Bengali language movement.
+From the mid-1960s, the Awami League's 6-point autonomy demands began giving rise to pro-independence aspirations across East Pakistan.
 In 1969, Sheikh Mujibur Rahman was released from prison amid a mass upsurge which led to the resignation of Ayub Khan in 1970.
 The city had an influential press with prominent newspapers like the Pakistan Observer, Ittefaq, Forum, and the Weekly Holiday.
-During the political and constitutional crisis in 1971, the military junta led by Yahya Khan refused to transfer power to the newly elected National Assembly, causing mass riots, civil disobedience and a movement for self-determination.
+During the political and constitutional crisis in 1971, the military junta led by Yahya Khan refused to transfer power to the newly elected National Assembly, causing mass riots, civil disobedience, and a movement for self-determination.
 On 7 March 1971, Awami League leader Sheikh Mujibur Rahman addressed a massive public gathering at the Ramna Race Course Maidan in Dhaka, in which he warned of an independence struggle.
 Subsequently, East Pakistan came under a non-co-operation movement against the Pakistani state.
 On Pakistan's Republic Day (23 March 1971), Bangladeshi flags were hoisted throughout Dhaka in a show of resistance.

 On 25 March 1971, the Pakistan Army launched military operations under Operation Searchlight against the population of East Pakistan.
-Dhaka bore the brunt of the army's atrocities, witnessing a genocide and a campaign of wide scale repression, with the arrest, torture and murder of the city's civilians, students, intelligentsia, political activists and religious minorities.
+Dhaka bore the brunt of the army's atrocities, witnessing a genocide and a campaign of wide-scale repression, with the arrest, torture, and murder of the city's civilians, students, intelligentsia, political activists and religious minorities.
 The army faced mutinies from the East Pakistan Rifles and the Bengali police.
-Large parts of the city were burnt and destroyed, including Hindu neighborhoods.
+Large parts of the city were burnt and destroyed, including Hindu neighbourhoods.
 Much of the city's population was either displaced or forced to flee to the countryside.
 Dhaka was struck with numerous air raids by the Indian Air Force in December.
-Dhaka witnessed the surrender of the west Pakistan forces in front of the Bangladesh-India Allied Forces on 16 December 1971 with the surrender of Pakistan.
+The Pakistan Eastern Command surrendered to Lt.
+Gen. Jagjit Singh Aurora at the Ramna Race Course in Dhaka on 16 December 1971.